 Reputation in Sweden

 In Sweden, opinion and social research company Kantar Sifo has measured the general public’s trust in Swedish universities every year since 2012.
-Chalmers has had the highest reputation eight years in a row.
+Chalmers has had the highest reputation nine years in a row.

 The Swedish public knows Chalmers well, and views it as a successful and beneficial organisation for society, from both an educational and research perspective, according to Kantar Sifo.